githubtraining/communicating-using-markdown/responses/05-pr-body.md

   <hr>
 </details>

-### Adding accomplishments
+### Adding a list

-I've started a list for you in the "Accomplishments" section.
-Fill out that list, or add another one somewhere else.
-> _Not sure what to type?
-That's OK!
-Create a fictional resume based on your favorite movie or book character!_
+Help people get to know you by adding a list containing a few of your favorite things.
+Don't know what to add?
+Why not add a list of your favorite books or places to eat.

-### :keyboard: Activity: Complete the lists
+### :keyboard: Activity: Create a list
-1. As before, edit the `_includes/04-lists.md` in this pull request.
+1. Edit the `_includes/04-lists.md` in this pull request.
-1. Create a list somewhere in the file.
+1. Create a markdown list in the file.
 It can be ordered or unordered.
 1. Commit your changes.

 <hr>